eclipse-ide/.github/CONTRIBUTING.md

-# Your Contributor Journey 🚀
+# Your Contributor Journey

-Welcome to the start of an exciting journey as a contributor to the Eclipse IDE project! 🌟 Becoming a contributor is more than just writing code — it's about joining a vibrant community, learning new skills, and making a real impact.
+Welcome to the start of an exciting journey as a contributor to the Eclipse IDE project!
+Becoming a contributor is more than just writing code — it's about joining a vibrant community, learning new skills, and making a real impact.
 Whether you're looking to sharpen your abilities or give back to open source, you're in the right place.

 Of course, contributing to an open-source project like Eclipse means making sure you've mastered **[a few prerequisites](Prerequisites.md)**

-This guide is split into two parts to help you get started:
+This guide is split into two parts to help you get started after you found the [project](projects.md) you want to contribute to:

 1. **Part 1: Setting up your development environment** – This quick and easy step will take around 10 minutes.
 You’ll install everything you need to start testing modifications in a working development environment, without any constraints.
 It’s perfect for seeing how anyone can easily make code changes locally in Eclipse!